 In St. Bede’s Sixth Form a appropriate degree of freedom is awarded to students in the expectation that they respond with maturity.
 We foster individual autonomy, encourage adult attitudes and recognise the importance of the responsibilities undertaken by Sixth Form students.

 We believe that all students should take pride in their appearance.
 Smart attire conveys a positive attitude, which embraces our school and college ethos and demonstrates a genuine commitment to study.
 Sixth Form students are role models for younger students.
-We rely upon your cooperation in setting a good example and encouraging positive attitudes in lower school.
+We rely upon your cooperation in setting a good example and encouraging positive attitudes in main school.

 As part of our safeguarding policy, all students have been provided with a photographic ID lanyard, which must be worn at all times.